There are four parts to the online application:

 Part 1: Personal Information

 In this section you will be asked to provide information about yourself, your contact information, and your education background.

-Part 2: Post Preferences
+Part 2: Location & Activity Preferences

 In this section, you will be asked to indicate your preferences for post location and type of work (teaching, NGO, or a combination).
 To see examples of current posts, check the “Regional Posts” page.